EVS Snapshot

 You can create a snapshot or multiple snapshots before an application software upgrade or a service data migration.
 If an exception occurs during the upgrade or migration, service data can be rapidly restored to the time point when the snapshot was created.

 For example, a fault occurred on system disk A of server A, and therefore server A cannot be started.
-Because system disk A is already faulty, the data on system disk A cannot be restored by rolling back snapshots.
-However, you can create disk B using an existing snapshot of system disk A and attach disk B to a properly running server, for example server B. In this case, server B can read the data of system disk A from disk B.
+As system disk A is already faulty, data on system disk A cannot be restored by rolling back snapshots.
+But, you can create disk B using an existing snapshot of system disk A and attach disk B to a properly running server, for example server B. In this case, server B obtains the data of system disk A from disk B.

 Note

-Currently, when rolling back data from snapshots, the snapshot data can be rolled back only to its source EVS disk, and a rollback to another EVS disk is not possible.
+When rolling back data from snapshots, data can only be rolled back to the original disk, and a rollback to a different disk is not possible.

 • Multi-service quick deployment

 You can use a snapshot to create multiple disks containing the same initial data, and these disks can be used as data resources for various services, for example data mining, report query, and development and testing.
-This method protects the initial data and creates disks rapidly, meeting the diversified service data requirements.
+This method protects the initial data and creates disks rapidly, meeting diverse service requirements.

 Usage Instructions